DaveParr/JekyllHubDemo/_posts/2017-03-28-apply-theme-to-posts.md

 ## Modify the layout

 What if you want to do something more complex, for example creating a different design for the posts compared to the rest of the site?
-Remember our friend `_layouts`?
+Remember our friend `_posts`?

 ### Create a layouts file